Back to Projects

 Stages 4 and 5

 Work started in April 2023 on stages 4 and 5.
-This involves replacing existing open channels with 16.2 km of new pipelines, installing 69 new automated customer outlets and flow meters, and upgrading channel regulators at Werribee Weir and Conquest Drive.
+This involves replacing existing open channels with 16.2 km of new pipelines, installing 70 new automated customer outlets and flow meters, and constructing a new regulator inside the Tarneit Street irrigation channel.
 The new pipelines will mainly be constructed inside Southern Rural Water’s channel reserves and under some roads.
 An additional 1350 megalitres in water savings will be generated.

-Stage 4 works breakdown: construction of 7.9 kilometres of pipeline and 22 automated outlets in the vicinity of Hoppers Lane south to Aviation Road.
-Works to be finished by August 2023.
+Stage 4 works breakdown: Stage 4 works were completed in December 2023 and included construction of 7.9 kilometres of pipeline in the vicinity of Hoppers Lane south to Aviation Road, and an additional 340 meters of pipeline adjacent to Aviation Road.

 Map of Stages 1 to 5